pink1stools/fix_elf/README.md

 # fix_elf
-Port of fix_elf.py by Mysis
+C# port of fix_elf.py by Mysis

+Made this as a favor for my good friend xXxTheDarkprogramerxXx